ComicSans/ComicSans.netlify/_i18n/en/_posts/2019-01-12-making-a-jekyll-site-multilanguage.md

   404-page-not-found: 404 - Page not found
 ```

-`global.description` is used for the tagline.
-The remaining entries are used in the navigation or in the post layout:
+The string `global.description` is used for the tagline above.
+The remaining entries are used in the navigation or in the post layout (you can see examples later in the blog post):

 {% raw %}
 ```html